-- the events and what they reveal about the person, teaching and work of Jesus - issues raised by the events - meaning (e.g. what is the meaning of Jesus' death?) - historical (e.g. are the accounts historically reliable or are they symbolic?) - significance (e.g. why was Bethlehem significant as a place of birth?)
+- the events and what they reveal about the person, teaching and work of Jesus - issues raised by the events - meaning (e.g. what is the meaning of Jesus' death?) - historical (e.g. are the accounts historically reliable or are they symbolic?) - significance (e.g. what is the significance of shepherds visiting Jesus at his birth?)